quachngocxuan/udacity-back-end-web-developer-nanodegree/Project 6 - Linux Server Configuration/README.md

 Grant privileges access
 ```
-GRANT ALL PRIVILEDGES ON DATABASE catalog TO uda;
+GRANT ALL PRIVILEGES ON DATABASE catalog TO uda;
 ```

 Update ```database_setup``` to migrate from sqlite to postgreSQL by change ```create_engine```.
 Change ```PASSWORD``` to your DB password.